mtripg6666tdr/candyget/README.md

 ## Response body validation (for TypeScript users)

-If you specify `json` as the return type, you will get the body property in your result typed `any`.
-If you specify `validator` property in the options, the response body will be typed correctly.
+When you specify `json` as the return type, the `body` property in the result will be typed as `any`.
+However, if you include a `validator` property in the options, the response body will be correctly typed.

 ```ts
 type resultType = {